Canton Coup: Incident

 The coastal defense ship SS Yongfeng had been renamed the SS Zhongshan (romanized at the time as Chung Shan) in honor of Sun Yat-sen (Note: Among Sun's many names, "Zhongshan" is the most popular within China.) following his death.
 It was the most powerful ship in the Nationalist navy.
 Its captain, Li Zhilong, was a Communist, working with a Soviet naval advisor.
 They had moved his warship to Guangzhou to support uprisings in the area, alarming the Nationalists.
 On the night of 18/19 March it suddenly relocated from Guangzhou to anchorage off Changzhou ("Dane's Island").
 It then sailed back the next day.

 In his subsequent reports, Chiang stated that he became alarmed when the ship's commander claimed to be acting on orders from him, which he had never given.
 His suspicions were further increased by numerous odd phone calls.
 Chen Jieru reported that Wang's wife Chen Bijun had called her five times on the 18th to check Chiang's schedule.
-Xu Zhen reported repeated calls by Deng Yanda, Whampoa's political director, inquiring when Chiang would next ride to Changzhou; upon Chiang telling him it wouldn't be soon, Li Zhilong called him to report Deng's order to depart.
+Xu Zhen reported repeated calls by Deng Yanda, Whampoa's political director, inquiring when Chiang would next ride to Changzhou; upon Chiang telling him it would not be soon, Li Zhilong called him to report Deng's order to depart.
 Li Dongfang stated that Chiang never explained who had made the repeated calls but thought it to have been Wang Jingwei.
 In reaction, Chiang purchased a ticket on a Japanese steamer to Shantou but ultimately decided to fight rather than run.
-Andrei Bubnov, head of the Soviet mission in Guangzhou, noted in his reports that the incident was due to an abortive putsch mistakenly pursued by some of the Communist commanders in the Nationalist army.
+Andrei Bubnov, head of the Soviet mission in Guangzhou, noted in his reports that the incident was due to an abortive putsch mistakenly pursued by some of the CCP commanders in the Nationalist army.